Contents

 Dimmer

 LEDs MUST be dimmed with an appropriate LED dimmer.
 If you’re in the market for a 12V one, good luck!
 They are either super expensive or super ugly.
 After countless hours of research, we found the perfect match for our great LEDs!
-It’s a two-zones dimmer, so we can control the bedroom/kitchen LEDs independently.
+It’s a two-zone dimmer, so we can control the bedroom/kitchen LEDs independently.
 The sliders feel great and hold in place as they should.
 The lights are off when the sliders are completely down:

 Installation